Legal Help if You or a Family Member has Suffered Injuries in a Collision with a Train

 People who haven't been in a railroad crossing accident often wonder how such an accident could happen, and yet it happens frequently — that very fact holds the key to bringing a successful personal injury or wrongful death claim after a railroad accident.
 Far more important than looking at what the driver was doing in the 10 seconds prior to the collision is reviewing what the railroad company has done at the lethal railroad crossing in the years leading up to this accident.

-At the San Angelo law office of Webb, Stokes & Sparks, we have been handling railroad accident and auto accident cases for more than 50 years.
+At the San Angelo law office of Webb, Stokes & Sparks, we have been handling railroad accident and auto accident cases and fighting for injured Texans since 1956.
 With our highly-skilled railroad accident attorneys in San Angelo, we are well qualified to handle your personal injury or wrongful death case.

 Contact our office at (325) 221-0822 to schedule a free initial consultation.
 Learn more about how we can help you get the financial recovery you deserve.